 Berlioz in Paris

-The modern photograph reproduced on this page was taken by Michel Austin; other pictures have been scanned from books in our own collection. © Monir Tayeb and Michel Austin.
+The modern photograph reproduced on this page was taken by Michel Austin; other pictures have been scanned from books and newspapers in our own collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 Salle Ventadour around 1830